 Your puppy doesn’t know for sure when his next meal will be along, so it makes sense to him to eat as much as he possibly can right now!

-And, puppies are very good at using every trick in the book to win you round.
+And, your puppy will be very good at using every trick in the book to win you round.

 Stand firm!